nebyui/PaintMobileApp/README.md

 # Overview

 This project is a simple painting app for Android.
 It includes drawing, erasing, moving the canvas with two fingers, and saving and loading the image.
-The purpose of this project was to start learning how to make Android apps.
+The purpose of this project for me was to begin learning how to make Android apps.
 I would say the most important thing I learned was that I should have used Kotlin instead of Java.

 [Software Demo Video](http://youtube.link.goes.here)